oceanprotocol/df-sql/README.md

 "offset":10
 ```

-Same as above + skips the first 10 pools.
+Same as above + skips the first 10 DataNFTs.

 ---